iPage was founded in 1998 and hosts over a million websites across two data centers in the US.

 All hosting plans come with a free domain registration for the first year.
 This saves you ~$15/year right off the top.

 You’ll also get a free email address and SSL certificate, too.
-Each email account is branded for your domain, includes email forwarding, autoresponders, spam filters, virus checking, and even POP3/IMAP accounts so you can set everything up with Outlook.
+Each email account is branded for your domain, and includes email forwarding, autoresponders, spam filters, virus checking, and even POP3/IMAP accounts so you can set everything up with Outlook.

 This plan comes with unlimited disk space, ‘scalable’ bandwidth (meaning mostly unmetered), and unlimited MySQL databases.
 Not too shabby.